maxvfischer/DIY-ai-art/README.md

 ![main_gif](./tutorial_images/main_gif.gif)

-This guide goes through all the steps to build an AI art installation using:
+This guide goes through all the steps to build your own AI art installation, using a button to change the AI artwork displayed on a screen.
+The main components used in this guide:

-* Nvidia Jetson Xavier NX
+* Nvidia Jetson Xavier NX (GPU-accelerated single-board computer)
-* Screen with HDMI support (I used a Samsung The Frame 32")
+* Screen with HDMI support
 * Button to change artwork
 * Passive infrared sensor to reduce risk of screen burn-in